onzag/itemize/docs/basics/developing-flow.md

 Itemize is extremely efficient and freezes and ties resources to buildnumbers using the service worker, as such nothing will update in production properly unless there's a buildnumber change.

 Disruption should be minimal, having offline support the users should not even notice and just get a sudden app outdated message; or otherwise the app will automatically update on next restart.

+## Itemize Developing Flow

+If you are an itemize itself developer, you might need to make changes to the itemize library itself, this is not an easy feat, but this should provide insight on how to achieve just that.

+You should have your own local repository of itemize for this, and do the changes within it.

+### Itemize Specific Server Changes

+ 1. Kill the server of the itemize powered application. (within the project directory)
+ 2. `npm run install` (within the itemize repository)
+ 3. `cp -r nodejs/ directory/of/your/project/node_modules/@onzag/itemize` (within the itemize repository)
+ 4. `npm run start-dev-server` or `NO_SSR=true NO_SEO=true npm run start-dev-server` (within the project directory)

+### Itemize Specific Client Changes

+ 1. Kill the server of the itemize powered application. (within the project directory)
+ 2. `npm run install` (within the itemize repository)
+ 3. `cp -r * directory/of/your/project/node_modules/@onzag/itemize` (within the itemize repository)
+ 4. `npm run webpack-dev` or `npm run webpack` (within the project directory)
+ 5. `npm run start-dev-server` or `NO_SSR=true NO_SEO=true npm run start-dev-server` (within the project directory)

 ## More information